KuroLabs/stegcloak/README.md

 <h4 align="center">The Cloak of Invisibility for your texts</h4>

-StegCloak is a Pure javascript stegnography module designed in functional programming style to hide text in plain sight with key features like encryption and top notch text compression .
-It can be used in social media or for any other covert communications.
+StegCloak is a pure JavaScript steganography module designed in functional programming style, to hide text in plain sight - with key features like encryption and top-notch text compression.
+It can be used in social media or for any other covert communication.

 ## Features

 - Cryptographically secure by encrypting the invisible secret
 - Compression to reduce the payload
-- Completely invisble uses Zero Width Characters instead of white spaces or tabs
+- Completely invisble, uses Zero Width Characters instead of white spaces or tabs
 - Additional HMAC integrity
-- Usage - Available as an API module,CLI and  <a href='https://stegcloak.surge.sh'>Web</a>.
-Works everywhere !
+- Usage - Available as an API module, CLI and <a href='https://stegcloak.surge.sh'>Web</a>.
+Works everywhere!
-- Written in pure Functional style
+- Written in pure functional style

 ## Installing

-Using npm :
+Using npm,

 ```bash
 $ npm install -g stegcloak
 ```
-Using npm : To use it locally in your program
+Using npm (to use it locally in your program),

 ```bash
 $ npm install stegcloak